antronerds/r2-training-courses/docs/Finding_structural_variants.md

   [**Figure 1: Mutation paths during cancer progression.**](_static/images/TumorHeterogeneity_CancerProgression.jpg)

-Although there has been extensive research into similar mutation mechanisms in Neuroblastoma (also in the AMC Oncogenomics group), such a mechanism has not been found for this type of cancer.
+Although there has been extensive research into similar mutation mechanisms in neuroblastoma (also in the AMC Oncogenomics group), such a mechanism has not been found for this type of cancer.
 In this practical work session we will try to bring you cutting edge research in this often deadly childhood tumor.
-Recent research suggests that Neuroblastoma consists of different cancer cell types.
-There is reason to believe that this heterogeneity causes the high percentage of relapses in the aggressive subtype of Neuroblastoma.
+Recent research suggests that neuroblastoma consists of different cancer cell types.
+There is reason to believe that this heterogeneity causes the high percentage of relapses in the aggressive subtype of neuroblastoma.
 Children developing a relapse almost always die.
 Fortunately new technologies have become available to molecular biology.
 These enable us to not only study mutations and RNA expression of genes, but to study the epigenetic modifications of the DNA-associated histones as well.
 And in addition, genes can now be manipulated in cell lines and living tissues.
 Using advanced data analysis, statistics and clustering methods, the field of bioinformatics tries to derive new insights from these experimental data and help molecular biologists to generate hypotheses that can be tested experimentally.
 Today you will use the web-based genomics analysis and visualization platform R2.
-R2 provides you with a set of bioinformatics tools to investigate recent patient and experimental data from Neuroblastoma tumors and cell lines.
+R2 provides you with a set of bioinformatics tools to investigate recent patient and experimental data from neuroblastoma tumors and cell lines.

 Despite decades of research high stage neuroblastoma still has a very poor prognosis.
 Since cancer is a disease of genomic aberrations we're first going to investigate what aberrations are present and how these might relate to the onset of neuroblastoma.